-- AHB The Allied Health Building contains offices, classrooms and laboratories for the emergency medical services, nursing, occupational therapy assistant, physical therapist assistant and radiologic technology programs, as well as the college's information technology department. - BH Brunkhorst Hall houses core functions, such as the college information desk, admissions, registration, financial aid, career services and the cashier, as well as the arts and humanities department, the testing center, mathematics laboratory, reading and writing center, human resources, payroll and purchasing.
+- AHB The Allied Health Building contains offices, classrooms and laboratories for the emergency medical services, nursing, occupational therapy assistant, physical therapist assistant and radiologic technology credit programs, as well as allied health courses offered by the continuing education and workforce development division and the college's information technology department. - BH Brunkhorst Hall houses core functions, such as the college information desk, admissions, registration, career services, financial aid and the cashier, as well as the arts and humanities department, the testing center, mathematics laboratory, reading and writing center, human resources, payroll and purchasing.

-- FOH Fulton-Owen Hall contains classrooms, laboratories and offices for the continuing education and workforce development division, as well as the business and hotel-motel-restaurant management departments. - GH Guerrieri Hall contains an assembly area, criminal justice department offices and classrooms and Wor-Wic's Eastern Shore Criminal Justice Academy (ESCJA). - HC The Hazel Center includes the college bookstore, café, television and game rooms, a student lounge, student clubs and activities, a study area and lecture room, as well as offices for education and social science faculty members. - HH Henson Hall contains offices for the public safety department, as well as offices, classrooms and laboratories for the mathematics and science department and allied health courses offered by the college's continuing education and workforce development division. - JC The Jordan Center houses child care facilities, as well as classrooms for the human services department. - MB The Maintenance Building provides space for maintenance, mail, receiving and custodial services. - MTC The Maner Technology Center houses the technology department, as well as counseling and disabilities personnel, the boardroom and executive offices for the president and vice presidents.
+- FOH Fulton-Owen Hall contains classrooms, laboratories and offices for the continuing education and workforce development division, as well as the business and hotel-motel-restaurant management credit programs. - GH Guerrieri Hall contains an assembly area, criminal justice department offices and classrooms and Wor-Wic's Eastern Shore Criminal Justice Academy (ESCJA). - HC The Hazel Center includes the college bookstore, café, television and game rooms, a student lounge, student clubs and activities, a study area and lecture room, as well as offices for education and social science faculty members. - HH Henson Hall contains offices for the public safety department, as well as offices, classrooms and laboratories for the mathematics and science department. - JC The Jordan Center houses child care facilities, as well as classrooms for the human services department. - MB The Maintenance Building provides space for maintenance, mail, receiving and custodial services. - MTC The Maner Technology Center houses the technology department, as well as counseling and disabilities personnel, the boardroom and executive offices for the president and vice presidents.